zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i21.png)

-- Enter Service Name `ggcsservice-ggcs-1` as the name, take the defaults and then hit Next:
+- Enter Service Name `ggcsservice-ggcs-1` as the name and select Replication and Cloud Control option and then hit Next:

 	![](images/100/i22.png)